Yasmine009/LMMStorytellingEvaluation/README.md

 ## Environment
 Create a conda environment with python version 3.11.5 and the requirements specified in `feedback_analysis/requirements.txt`.

-For 'api_generation_code.ipynb`to work, you need to specify your API key.
+For `api_generation_code.ipynb` to work, you need to specify your API key.